rsonger/software-engineering-lab/_posts/2022-05-31-scene_graph.md

 toc_sticky: false
 ---

-*Chapter 4.1 explains the basic concepts for building a 3D scene using the scene graph.*
+*[The Scene Graph Framework](#the-scene-graph-framework) explains the basic concepts for building a 3D scene using the scene graph.*
-*Chapter 4.2 introduces the fundamental components for rendering the scene, 3D objects, and the camera to view it all.*
+*[3D Objects](#3d-objects) introduces the fundamental components for rendering the scene, 3D objects, and the camera to view it all.*

 # The Scene Graph Framework